garouda/textgame/README.md

 * Multi-platform - runs on Android, Linux, OSX, and Windows

 ## Disclaimer
 This is a *heavily* stripped version of the original project.
 As a byproduct some original features have been stripped, leaving some of the UI menus without purpose.
+It is a mockup, after all.